aapen/aapen/README.md

 - GDB for control of debugging.
 It connects to OpenOCD
 - OpenOCD using the USB-to-JTAG connection to talk to the chip.
 - tio as a modem emulator, using the serial device from the to the USB-to-TTL connection.
 (On Linux this is /dev/ttyUSB0).
 - If capturing video, a display program on the host.
-On Linux, guvcview or OBS both work
+On Linux, guvcview or OBS both work.
+OBS is known to work on macOS hosts.

 ```
  ┌────────────────────────────────────┐              ┌────────────┐